 According to the IRS, you are eligible for an EIN if you have a business that is located in the United States or its territories and if you have a valid Taxpayer Identification number (like a Social Security number).
 If you meet those two requirements, then you are eligible to get your EIN.
 You can only get one EIN per responsible party per day.

 2. Apply Online

 The IRS EIN application is available online.
 If you are applying online, make sure to have the information you need at your fingertips.
 You will not be able to save your progress and revisit the application to finish later.
 You must answer all questions on the application in one session.
 After verifying your online application information, you can choose to immediately download a PDF with your EIN or have the EIN mailed to you.

 You may also fill out the Form SS4 for the IRS to apply for your EIN by paper.
-According to the IRS, the processing timeframe for an EIN application that is received by mail is four weeks.
+According to the IRS, the processing timeframe for an EIN application that is received by mail is three months.
 This can be delayed if the form is not legible or complete.
 In recent years, delays have been reported due to staffing shortages at the IRS.

 Believe it or not, you also have the option to fax your completed Form-SS4 to the IRS for processing.
 The IRS estimates that the processing time for processing forms received by fax is four business days.
 You can find the right fax number and mailing address on the IRS website, "Where to File Your Taxes (for Form SS-4)."

 3. Submit Your Application and Get Your EIN

 Here is the information needed for the IRS EIN application:

 The legal structure of your business, i.e., LLC, corporation or a trust